Fellowship in Wilderness Medicine at UMMS-Baystate

-The new Wilderness Medicine Fellowship is one of only a handful of such fellowships in the U.S. We will offer one position annually to our one-year program.
+The Fellowship in Wilderness Medicine is one of a small group of such fellowships in the U.S. We offer one position annually to our one-year program.

 Up to the Challenge of Providing Medical Care in Remote and Austere Environments?

 When help is miles, or days, away, you should know how to treat altitude illness, cold- and heat-related illness, trauma, wild animal attacks, and other illnesses and injuries sustained in the wild.
 As a fellow in our wilderness medicine program, you will learn and be prepared to administer care for a number of conditions and illnesses with limited supplies, often in extreme environments.

 You will gain experience in emergency wilderness medicine, including pre-hospital, disaster, and international medicine—all while traveling to exotic locations such as Guatemala, Greenland, Africa, Nepal, or other extreme locales.